Pediatric spine care

 This surgical treatment uses metal implants that are attached to the spine and then connected to a single rod or two rods.
 Implants are used to correct the spine and hold it in the corrected position until the instrumented segments fuse together as one bone.

 This procedure is usually performed from the back (posterior) of the spine.
-Following surgical treatment, no external bracing or casts are used.
+Following surgical treatment, no external bracing or casting is used.
 The hospital stay is generally between five and seven days.
 Your child can perform regular daily activities and often return to school in three to four weeks.

 Posterior spinal fusion surgery is recommended if your child's curve is greater than 45 degrees while still growing, or is continuing to progress greater than 45 degrees after growth has stopped.
 The goals of spinal fusion treatment are to obtain some curve correction and prevent curve progression.